Do I need to lose weight?

 FAQs

-What is Wegovy/Orlistat and how does it work to help with weight loss?
+What is Wegovy/Orlistat, and how does it work to help with weight loss?

 What are the potential side effects of Wegovy/Orlistat that I should be aware of?